friflo/Friflo.Json.Fliox/README.md

 		- Created new objects and deserialize to them which is the common practice of many object mapper implementations.
 		- Deserialize to passed object instances while reusing also their child objects referenced by fields, arrays and `List`'s.
 Right now `Dictionary` (maps) entries are not reused.
-		  This avoid avoid object allocation on the heap for the given instance and all its child objects
+		  This avoids object allocation on the heap for the given instance and all its child objects
 	- Support polymorphism
 	- Optimized for performance and low memory footprint
-		- Create an immutable Type description for each Type to invoke only the minimum required reflection calls while de-/serializing
+		- Create an immutable type description for each `Type` to invoke only the minimum required reflection calls while de-/serializing
 		- Support reusing of object mapper instance to avoid allocations on the heap
-	- Support the container types: arrays, List, IList, Dictionary & IDictionary
+	- Support the container types: arrays, `List`, `IList`, `Dictionary` & `IDictionary`
 	- Uses internally the JSON parser mentioned above
 - UTF-8 support
 - Compatible to .NET Standard.